BOOSTR: A Dataset for Accelerator Control Systems: Background Summary

 \section{Background \& Summary}

-Tuning and controlling particle accelerators is challenging and time consuming.
+Tuning and controlling particle accelerators is both challenging and time-consuming.
 Even marginal improvements to accelerator operation can translate very efficiently into improved scientific yield for an experimental particle physics program.
-The data released here was collected in the hopes of achieving improvement in precision for the Fermilab Booster Gradient Magnet Power Supply (GMPS) regulatory system, which is detailed below.
+The data released here were collected in the hopes of achieving improvement in precision for the Fermilab Booster gradient magnet power supply (GMPS) regulatory system, which is detailed below.

-The Fermilab Booster receives a 400~MeV proton beam from the Linear Accelerator and accelerates it to 8~GeV through synchronously raising accelerator cavity radiofrequency and instigating a controlled magnetic field to steer the beam with combined-function bending and focusing electromagnets, known as gradient magnets.
+The Fermilab Booster receives a 400~MeV proton beam from the linear accelerator and accelerates it to 8~GeV through synchronously raising accelerator cavity radiofrequency and instigating a controlled magnetic field to steer the beam with combined-function bending and focusing electromagnets, known as gradient magnets.
 These magnets are powered by the GMPS, which operates on a 15~Hz cycle between a minimum current (at injection) and a maximum current (at beam extraction).
 The GMPS is realized as four power supplies, evenly distributed around the Booster, and each powers one fourth of the gradient magnets.
 The role of the GMPS regulator is to calculate and apply small compensating offsets in the GMPS driving signal in order to improve the agreement of the resulting observed minimum and maximum currents with their set points.
 Without regulation, the fitted minimum of the magnetic field may vary from the set point by as much as a few percent.